Most of the household infestations facing plant enthusiasts involve piercing insects and arachnids.

 100% percent cold-pressed raw neem oil is widely available and non-toxic to humans and pets in moderation.

 Neem soil soaks are an amazing soil treatment that can kill common houseplant pests, including lawn grubs, mealy bugs, whiteflies, beetles, caterpillars, thrips, nematodes, etc., without harming worms.

 The plant’s roots absorb the soak, where it becomes a systemic insecticide.

-Any insect which bites or pierces the plant will ingest some neem that mimics an insect’s hormones.
+Any insect that bites or pierces the plant will ingest some neem that mimics an insect’s hormones.

 Affected bugs will suffer a loss of appetite, infertility, and nymphs will be unable to reach adulthood.

 Meanwhile, you can harvest from a treated plant as soon as one day after treatment.

-To make a soil soak, mix one teaspoon of Dawn dish soap, pure castile soap, or insecticidal soap into a gallon of water, then add 2 tablespoons of raw neem oil.
+To make a soil soak, mix one teaspoon of Dawn dish soap, pure castile soap, or insecticidal soap into a gallon of water, then add two tablespoons of raw neem oil.

 Pour 2 to 4 cups of the mixture directly onto the soil around the plant, being careful not to get any on the plant itself.